-Lorton the red-tailed hawk is an important member of the Zoo’s Animal Ambassador Program.
+Lorton the red-tailed hawk is an important member of the Zoo’s Animal Ambassador Program and currently lives behind-the-scenes.
 You may see him out with educators for encounters, special events or school programs.
 The animal ambassadors at Buttonwood Park Zoo are working ambassadors of their species and of their wild counterparts.
 They stimulate interest and appreciation, dispel myths and fears, reconnect visitors with the natural world and stir all those they encounter to action.

 Every type of open habitat on the continent including deserts, scrublands, grasslands, roadsides, fields and pastures, parks, broken woodland and (in Mexico) tropical rainforests.